tremor-rs/tremor-runtime/README.md

 ### kafka
 The `kafka` output writes messages to a kafka topic, this is configured in the format `<topic>|<broker list>`.

+### debug
+The `debug` output prints a list of classifications and pass and drop statisticins for them every second.

 # Docker

 The docker container build takes environment variables for each plugin.
 The `input` plugin is provided as `INPUT=...` and it's configuration as `INPUT_CONFIG=...`.
 Plugins and configs may be omitted and will then be replaced with a default, for configurations the default is an empty configuration.